Tuesday, April 25, 2017

 The CryptO'pinion?

-Technically, this is a Christmas Cracker stuffed full of mayhem to get the blood flowing - all over the walls usually!
+This is a Christmas Cracker stuffed full of mayhem to get the blood flowing - all over the walls usually!
 Who doesn't enjoy killing henchmen and repetitive tunnel exploration?
-Sadly, Dinamic has made yet another game that is ludicrously tough and perhaps too tough?
-Maybe the Spanish are ultra-hardcore but I need a trainer!
+Sadly, Dinamic made yet another ludicrously tough game.
+Perhaps too tough?
+Maybe the Spanish are ultra-hardcore gamers but I need a trainer!

 Today I thought that I would entertain myself with a few games of Ghouls 'n Ghosts, a classic platformer and a fantastic Atari ST conversion by Software Creations for US Gold.
 However, I only ended up laughing out loud whilst I suffered numerous deaths in utter frustration!
 For those that have been living on another planet, this is the sequel to Ghosts 'n Goblins, another game which I'm not particularly great at.
 Sigh... when will I ever learn?